Drummond family (Oklahoma): 21st century: Reality television and public office

 In 2022, two Drummond family members clashed with the Osage Nation over a Drummond-led plan to privatize a road near the Drummond Family Ranch: the Drummond group claimed that the road was used by people causing mischief and that Ree Drummond's celebrity was attracting too much traffic, whereas the Osage Nation argued the road was important for tribal citizens to access land owned by Osage Nation which is also on the road.
-The Osage County Board of Commissioners voted unanimously that the petition did not merit a hearing.
+The Osage County Board of Commissioners voted unanimously that the Drummonds' petition did not merit a hearing.

-Gentner Drummond

-In 2012, the Bigheart Times reported that Gentner Drummond, who was representing his cousin Thatcher Drummond in a criminal proceeding, called their reporter Louise Red Corn as a witness in a case she did not witness and had no personal connection to in order to prevent her from being able to report on the matter (she was dismissed as a witness by the court).